-Over twenty-five years ago, our affiliate began with a small group of dedicated volunteers and their desire to eliminate poverty housing in our community.
-Today, we have served nearly 500 families, and have changed the face of many neighborhoods.
-Through the years we have maintained our unrelenting determination to end poverty housing by offering a hand up, not a hand out.
-But it takes all of us.
-None of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
-We are so thankful for every dollar donated, every ReStore donation and purchase and every hour of time given.
-As we look to the future, we remain excited about the opportunity to be a blessing to our partner families, to work tirelessly with volunteers and to continue transforming the communities we serve in East Central Ohio.
+In 1988, we began working locally with a small group of dedicated volunteers and their desire to eliminate poverty housing in our community.
+Today, we have served over 600 families and have changed the face of many neighborhoods.
+Through the years, we have maintained our unrelenting determination to offer families strength and stability by offering a hand up, not a hand out – but none of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
+We are so thankful for every dollar donated, every ReStore donation and purchase, and every hour of time given.
+As we look to the future, we remain excited about the opportunity to be a blessing to future homeowners, to work tirelessly with volunteers, and to continue transforming the communities of East Central Ohio.

-Since 1988, we have helped nearly 500 families achieve the dream of becoming homeowners.
-Over 2,000 individuals live in the homes built and renovated by Habitat for Humanity volunteers and future homeowners in East Central Ohio.
-Approximately 1,700 of these individuals are children.
+Since 1988, we have helped over 600 families achieve the dream of homeownership.
+Over 2,300 individuals live in the homes built and renovated by Habitat for Humanity volunteers and future homeowners in East Central Ohio.
+Approximately 1,800 of these individuals are children.

 Giving Our All